First Job - Transition into the World of Work

 The problem with this well meaning advice is that when you are young and haven’t had enough experiences to know what your choices are, its pretty hard to know what you love when you see it.
 Another even bigger problem with this well meaning advice is that (hard truth be told), when it comes to careers, what people “love” is all pretty much the same thing; a mission that matters, prestige, authority over others, money, and being able to use creativity and self-expression.

 So the real challenge in life is not so much “finding something you love”.
-It is finding something you love that someone will let you do as opposed to the thousand other people who want to do the same thing.
+It is finding something you love that someone will let you do as opposed to the thousand other people who want to do it.
 Helping with this challenge is the reason for this write-up, giving you a leg up in the world of work, so you can not only find something you love, but have a reasonable chance that someone will think enough of you to give you a chance to actually do it.

 E. Parting Advice: